 4. Does this color jive with my complexion?

 5. Does this pattern compliment my frame?

-Don’t freak out if your donate and sell piles are larger than your keep pile.
-You don’t need that many clothes.
+Don’t freak out if the donate and sell piles are larger than the keep pile.
 Research shows most of us wear 20% of our wardrobe 80% of the time.
 Why not eliminate the 80% we never wear?
-It’s clutter, noise — complete nonsense.

-Having a minimal collection of clothes that feels and looks great avoids stress.
-Everything can be easily mixed and matched.
-All the pieces are front and center.
-Nothing gets buried and lost.
-Here are a few of my personal faves:
+Having a minimal collection of clothes that feels and looks great eliminates stress.
+The pieces you love are front and center.
+Nothing gets buried or lost.

 “A woman is never sexier than when she is comfortable in her clothes.”